CaptnSisko/CHARM/notebooks/martin/README.md

 1. `wget` the `install_ap.sh` script from github
 1. Run script
 1. Delete script
+1. Change IP to the IP of the node in the network config
 1. Reboot
 1. Check BATMAN interfaces: `batctl if`
 1. Check BATMAN neightbors: `batctl n`